When it comes to weight loss there are very few supplements that actually work.

 Other supplements designed to treat insulin resistance:

 - Chromium: Chromium helps reduce insulin sensitivity.
-Dose should be 500mcg per day.
+Your dose should be 500mcg per day.

 Other supplements designed to lower inflammation:

-These inflammatory markers are frequently accompanied with insulin resistance, leptin resistance and weight gain (for reasons stated above).
+These inflammatory markers are frequently accompanied by insulin resistance, leptin resistance, and weight gain (for reasons stated above).

-- Omega 3 fatty acids with Astaxanthin: Helps reduce inflammatory cytokines.
-Dose should be up to 2 grams per day and 1 mg of astaxanthin.
+- Omega 3 fatty acids: Helps reduce inflammatory cytokines.
+Your dose should be up to 2 grams per day.

-- Curcumin: Works by activating PPAR-gamma levels to reduce inflammation, also has been shown to delay the onset of type II diabetes from pre diabetes.
-Dose should be up to 1,000mg per day in sustained release form.
+- Curcumin: Works by activating PPAR-gamma levels to reduce inflammation, and also has been shown to delay the onset of type II diabetes from pre-diabetes.
+Your dose should be up to 1,000mg per day in a sustained release form.

-- Quercetin + Bromelain: Powerful anti oxidant that can help boost immune function and especially helpful in patients with GI problems and/or chronic runny nose.
+- Quercetin with Bromelain: Powerful antioxidant that can help boost immune function and is especially helpful in patients with GI problems and/or a chronic runny nose.

 Foods High in Alpha Lipoic Acid